Access to Birth Records and Adoption Case Records

 Where the request relates to an adopted child, the obtaining of consent will depend on the child's age and understanding and the consent of the prospective adopters will also be required.
 The discretion of the adoption agency to disclose information is limited where this is in relation to a child.

 Persons involved in adoptions can provide their consent in advance to the disclosure of identifying information about them at some point in the future.

 Decisions made in relation to applications for disclosure of protected information must be communicated in writing to the applicant, and the reasons for the decision must be outlined.

 Where an application for disclosure of information relating to an adult is refused, this is a Qualifying Determination and the applicant may apply to the Independent Review Mechanism in relation to the decision.

-Where an application for disclosure of information is agreed despite the objection of the subject, this is also a Qualifying Determination and the subject of the information may apply to the Independent Review Mechanism (see Attending an IRM panel: information sheets (GOV.UK)).
+Where an application for disclosure of information is agreed despite the objection of the subject, this is also a Qualifying Determination and the subject of the information may apply to the Independent Review Mechanism (see Prepare for Review Panel (GOV.UK)).

 The person requesting an Independent Review must apply within 40 working days of receiving notification of the decision.

 There is no similar right to an Independent Review where the application relates to information held on a child and is refused.

 Where a matter is referred to an Independent Review Panel, the Independent Review Panel will send their recommendation to the Adoption Service.
 The Adoption Service is not obliged to follow the recommendation, but must take it into account when reconsidering the application.